OpenAnswers/top4j/docs/COMMAND_LINE_INTERFACE.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Monitor the JVM process ID specified.

+-v : Print configuration properties on start up

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prints the [Top4J Configuration Properties](/docs/CONFIGURATION.md) used to configure the Top4J Java Agent used to gather performance metrics displayed on the Top4J CLI screens.

 -C : Enable thread usage cache

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Switch to enable thread usage cache (enabled by default).
 The thread usage cache is a performance enhancement used to store the top thread IDs by usage (CPU and blocked time) so that only the threads with a history of high CPU usage or thread contention are updated on each thread usage update.
 The thread usage cache is updated periodically according to the thread cache time-to-live setting.